-And in this, Paul was merely following in His Master’s footsteps.
+In this, Paul was merely following in His Master’s footsteps.
 Jesus commanded His disciples to teach converts “to observe ALL things whatsoever I have commanded you” (Mat.
 28:20).

 IN ESSENTIALS UNITY

-The New Evangelical philosophy is often stated by the dictum, “In essentials unity; in non-essentials liberty; in all things charity,” (commonly attributed to Augustine, but apparently first spoken by a 17th-century Lutheran named Rupertus Meldenius).
-This became the rallying cry of the Moravians, who did many good things but refused to reject the serious heresy of infant baptism, among other things, and promoted unity above the absolute truth of God’s Word.
+The New Evangelical philosophy is often stated by the dictum, “In essentials unity; in non-essentials liberty; in all things charity” (commonly attributed to Augustine, but apparently first spoken by a 17th-century Lutheran named Rupertus Meldenius).
+This became the rallying cry of the Moravians, who did many good things but refused to reject the serious heresy of infant baptism, among other errors, and promoted unity above the absolute truth of God’s Word.

-The rejection of biblical separation by these New Evangelical ministries is also evident in their refusal to take a stand against the worldliness and compromise that characterizes the contemporary church growth philosophy, with its love for rock music, sensual fashions, Hollywood entertainment, and pretty much everything the pop culture produces.
+The rejection of biblical separation by New Evangelical ministries is also evident in their refusal to take a stand against the worldliness and compromise that characterizes the contemporary church growth philosophy, with its love for rock music, sensual fashions, Hollywood entertainment, and pretty much everything the pop culture produces.
 Some of them might say privately they are opposed to the increasing worldliness in the churches, but they do not preach plainly against it.
-Rather, they accept invitations from contemporary churches and are willing to teach on creationism in such churches while avoiding “controversial side” issues.
+Rather, they accept invitations from contemporary churches and are willing to teach on creationism and other such things in such churches while avoiding “controversial side” issues.

 I call ministries like Answers In Genesis “one string” ministries.
 Instead of playing all of the strings of the New Testament faith, they play one.
 In the case of Ken Ham and Answers In Genesis, they play that string vigorously and most expertly, but at the end of the day it is only one string, and that isn’t enough.

 Mr. Ham doesn’t even deal clearly with the salvation issue.
-His book “Already Gone,” which describes the departure of youth from evangelical churches, though excellent in some ways, doesn’t deal sufficiently with a most important and foundational issue, which is the fact that a vast number of the young people in these churches aren’t born again.
-That is an issue that is truly “essential.”
+His book Already Gone, which describes the departure of youth from evangelical churches, though excellent in some ways, doesn’t deal sufficiently with the most foundational issue, which is the fact that a vast number of the young people in these churches aren’t born again.
+That is an issue that is truly “essential,” but it is neglected.

 First, when has that ministry issued a statement delineating and supporting the doctrine of biblical separation as it applies both to ecclesiology and to the world?